 Receiving treatment is essential to break the cycle of addiction.
 Many options have been successful in treating drug addiction.
 However, a chronic addiction is difficult to treat and requires ongoing care.

-The marijuana plant has not been approved by the food and drug administration.
-However, a pill from THC ( a chemical found in marijuana that interferes with brain function) is already available for some conditions, such as nausea associated with chemotherapy and weight loss in patients with AIDs.
-Earlier, some research studies suggest that some of the active substances in marijuana, like THC and cannabidiol (CBD), might be able to help treat medical conditions such as cancer, epilepsy, or addiction.
+The FDA has not approved the marijuana plant.
+Earlier studies suggest that some active substances in marijuana, like THC and cannabidiol (CBD), might help treat conditions such as cancer, epilepsy, or addiction.
 Researchers are studying THC and CBD to develop some effective solutions.
 However, smoked marijuana cannot make an ideal medicine because of its potential side effects, including the risk of addiction and the lung damage it causes.

 Numerous different treatment options can be effective; think of one approach best suited to your friend or your loved ones.
 Depending on the nature of the addiction, treatment might involve medications, psychotherapy, support groups or a combination of all of these.

 Drug withdrawal is a physiological response to the sudden quitting or slowing of using that illegal substance your body is dependent on.
 Symptoms may vary with the type of drug.
 For example, physical symptoms of heroin may include insomnia, restlessness, muscle/bone pain, vomiting and cold flashes.
 These symptoms may last for several days, but the general depression often accompanies heroin withdrawal may last for weeks.